Roberto Assagioli: Life

-In 1940, Assagioli was arrested and imprisoned by Benito Mussolini’s Fascist government, having been accused of "praying for peace and inviting others to join him along with other international crimes."
+In 1940, Assagioli was arrested and imprisoned by Benito Mussolini's Fascist government, having been accused of "praying for peace and inviting others to join him along with other international crimes."
 He was placed in a solitary cell in Regina Coeli prison for 27 nights, until he was released and returned to his family.
-During World War II, his family’s farm in Florence, Italy was destroyed, and both he and his family went into hiding in the Catenaia Alps (in the province of Arezzo) and in the Upper Tiber Valley.
-His son died at the age of 28 from lung disease, which was accredited to severe stress from the harsh living conditions during the war.
-After the war ended, Assagioli returned to his work and began his legacy, known as Psychosynthesis.
+He was able to use his prison experience as an extended spiritual exercise that was ultimately one of the most significant events of his life.
+His notes from during and after his imprisonment were later collected and translated in the brief book Freedom in Jail.
+Among those notes is this observation: